"You do offer the best learning in town!"-- SDSU School of Social Work

 Are you interested in investigative research?
 Are you passionate about elder justice or government transparency?
 Are you curious about our aging population and how it affects policy?
 Consumer Advocates for RCFE Reform (CARR) is a San Diego-based, advocacy organization dedicated to improving resident care in assisted living facilities by educating consumers and increasing industry accountability.
 Our work is exclusively based on the public documents we harvest from California’s Department of Social Services and other state and local agencies since 2009.
 We are a small team with a novel perspective and a lot of enthusiasm.

-CARR offers an independent, flexible work environment and we seek talented interns who are genuinely curious and interested in contributing to our efforts.
-As an intern you will get to work with CARR’s co-founders and will work on real projects that will help us grow.
+CARR offers an independent, flexible work environment and we seek talented interns who are curious and interested in contributing to our efforts.
+As an intern you will work with CARR’s co-founders and will work on real projects that help us grow.

 Our ideal candidate is someone who appreciates our mission and is willing to integrate themselves into the various roles required.
 Someone who wishes to improve their research, writing and analytical skills, expand their knowledge about social services and technology and is creative and thoughtful when interacting on projects.

 Position Summary: This position will require students to systematically go through the public file for individual assisted living facilities looking for certain licensing and supporting documentation consistent with CARR’s scanning protocol.
 CARR obtains these public files for the student at the state offices.
 CARR also supplies the hardware necessary to collect the documents.

 CARR encourages students to read the documents while engaging in the harvesting process to gain a familiarity with the subject matter (i.e. state agency and facility operations, key players, applicable state regulations, level of resident care, etc.).
 This knowledge will prove essential during coding and research/writing assignments.